 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 Gainextra Mens; Hair Regrowth Treatment Men [OTC]; Minoxidil for Men [OTC]; Rogaine Mens Extra Strength [OTC]; Rogaine Mens [OTC]; Rogaine Womens [OTC]

 Apo-Gain; Hair Regrowth Formula; Minox; Rogaine

-- It is used to treat hair loss.
+- It is used to help regrow hair in some people.